metomi/rose/sphinx/api/configuration/metadata.rst

-for the expression's parent option (such as with :rose:conf:`rose-meta.conf[SETTING]trigger` and :rose:conf:`rose-meta.conf[SETTING]range`) then referencing other variable ids is not allowed.
+for the expression's parent option (such as with :rose:conf:`rose-meta.conf[SETTING]trigger` and :rose:conf:`rose-meta.conf[SETTING]range`) then referencing other variable IDs is not allowed.

 In this case the expression would be false.

-You may use ``this`` as a placeholder for the current variable id - for example, the fail-if expression:
+You may use ``this`` as a placeholder for the current variable ID - for example, the fail-if expression:

 .. code-block:: rose